 Here are some things to know before you begin this process.

-This article shows you how to build a Customer Journey automation.
+- This article shows you how to build a Customer Journey automation.
 To learn more about other email automation tools, check out Create a Classic Automation.

 Create a customer journey

-Click the Automations icon.
+- Click the Automations icon, then choose Overview.

-Enter a name for your journey, then click the drop-down menu to choose an audience.
+- Enter a Name for your journey, then click the drop-down menu to choose an Audience.

-Click Start Building.
+- Click Start Building.

 Good job!
 Now that you’ve created a journey, you can add starting points, actions, and rules that will determine each contact’s path.
-To do this, you’ll plot these points on a customer journey map.
+To do this, you’ll plot these points on a Customer Journey map.
 This map will help you visualize how contacts move along different paths.